EduRemoteLearning/365edulearning/README.md

 # What you need to know

-The script has been designed for you to run it against the root site collection of the Offie 365 tenancy school.sharepoint.com.
+The script has been designed for you to run  against the root site collection of the new Offie 365 tenancy school.sharepoint.com.
 You do not need to install a new one unless you wish to do so.

 You can add any additional content however the template comes as is.